 NHTSA Tips for Alert Driving

-Avoid alcohol consumption as much as possible as this can disrupt sleep and effect your driving the following day.
+- Avoid alcohol consumption as much as possible as this can disrupt sleep and affect your driving the following day.

 Here are some tips from the NHTSA for alert driving.